zoobean/delayed_paperclip/README.md

 #### Reprocess Without Delay

 This is useful if you don’t want the background job.
-It accepts individual styles to.
+It accepts individual styles too.
 Take note, normal `reprocess!` does not accept styles as arguments anymore.
 It will delegate to DelayedPaperclip and reprocess all styles.

 ````ruby